Naetion/Guides/HJAELPCOIN/hjaelpcoin-presale.md

 We can't wait to buidl the most powerful, equitable service marketplace the world has ever seen, alongside you. :heart:

+## 5. Bonus: Add HJAELPCOIN to Metamask

+See how much HJAELPCOIN you have in your wallet.

+1. Open your Metamask and click **Assets**

+2. Click **Add Token** on the bottom

+3. Click **Custom Token** and paste in the HJAELPCOIN token address: 0xb81e074730a5939da7a34a86eb74d457d5320739

+4. Click **Add Token**.
+HJAELPCOIN is now added to your wallet!

 ## Questions?

 If you're still having trouble buying, please do not hesitate to ask a question in [Telegram](https://t.me/hjaelpcoin) or [Discord](https://discord.gg/ShEUydu9).
 Our community members are standing by and happy to help!